 OSU seeking third Carnegie Community Engagement Classification

-This honor recognizes our university-wide commitment to engaging with local, national and global communities to advance all aspects of our mission through research and scholarship, teaching and learning and outreach.
-OSU successfully earned this designation in 2010 and 2020 from the Carnegie Foundation for the Advancement of Teaching.
+This honor recognizes our university-wide commitment to engaging with local, national, and international communities to advance all aspects of our mission through research and scholarship, teaching and learning, and outreach.
+OSU successfully earned this designation from the Carnegie Foundation for the Advancement of Teaching in 2010 and 2020.
 We are now in the process of seeking re-classification for 2026.

 - What is the Carnegie Classification?